This article will help you:

 NOTE: If you are running an A/B/n test, Amplitude Experiment displays the confidence interval / p value for the control against each treatment individually.
 To instead see the comparison between two non-control treatments, either change the control variant (in the Configure tab), or open the test in Analytics and create a chart using the two treatments you're interested in.

-- In the Statistical Settings drop-down panel, set the experiment’s confidence level.
+On the Plan tab, find the statistical settings and set the experiment’s confidence level.
 The default is 95%.
 You can also choose between a sequential test and a T-test.
 Usually, sequential is the better choice.
 Read more about modifying Statistical Settings here.

 NOTE: Lowering your experiment’s confidence level will make it more likely that your experiment achieves statistical significance, but the trade-off is that doing so increases the likelihood of a false positive.